my name is sumbel “susan” zeb, and i am running for re-election as your collin central appraisal district board of directors, for place 2!

 Sumbel has worked in government, non-profit development, and business development, including working for the United States House of Representatives for Congresswoman Eddie Bernice Johnson.
 Her expertise is in fundraising and helping organizations grow.

-After getting married to her husband Vick, they were excited to move to Collin County, where they knew some of the best public schools in North Texas existed.
-Sumbel is a member of her step son’s PTA, and is an avid supporter of Plano ISD.
+After getting married to her husband Vick, they were excited to move to Collin County, where they knew some of the best public schools in North Texas exists.
+After living in Plano, Sumbel and her family decided to make the McKinney/Princeton area their home, where Director Zeb also serves on the Princeton Home Rule Charter Committee.

 The Position

-Last November, Texas voters approved an amendment to the state constitution giving appraisal districts with populations of 75,000 or more three elected seats on those board of directors.
+Last legislative session, Texas voters approved an amendment to the state constitution giving appraisal districts with populations of 75,000 or more three elected seats on those board of directors.
 That includes the Collin Central Appraisal District.

-In addition to the 5 appointed Board of Directors, Collin Central Appraisal District will now have 3 elected at large.
-3 people will be elected May 4th and start serving a term beginning July 1st, 2024.
+In addition to the 5 appointed Board of Directors, Collin Central Appraisal District now has 3 elected at large.
+3 people will be elected November 3, 2026.
 These are county-wide positions.

 That includes the Collin Central Appraisal District (CCAD).